Matriks404/openSMB2/README.md

 		* Press `Z` to remove tile.
 	* When in starting position movement tool mode (`MODE-S`):
 		* Press arrow keys to move starting position pixel-by-pixel.
-		* Press `CTRL` + arrow keys to move starting position by 16 pixels each time.
+		* Press `SHIFT` + arrow keys to move starting position by 16 pixels each time.